 - North Carolina Local Food-related Listservs

 - foodpolicycouncils – A statewide listserv, managed by Community Food Strategies, to connect those interested in farm and food policy and food councils.
-Sign up here.
+Sign up.

 - growingsmall farms – Discussion/support group for small farmers in NC.
 To request addition to the list send your request to firstname.lastname@example.org.

 - local-foods-action-plan – A statewide listserv to facilitate a local food economy and promote all aspects of local foods.
-Instructions for joining this listserv are here.
+See the instructions for joining this listserv.

 - ncchoices – A moderated listserv sharing educational and marketing opportunities for farmers raising pasture-based animals, especially those that involve local marketing of meats to consumers and wholesale buyers.
-Instructions for joining this listserv are here.
+See the instructions for joining this listserv.

 - nccommunitygarden – Connects those interested in community gardening in North Carolina.
-Sign up here.
+Sign up.

 - nc-farmers-market – Listserv developed to facilitate communications among individuals interested in farmers’ markets.
 To request addition to the list send your request to email@example.com.

 - NC Farm to School Coalition – A statewide listserv to facilitate shared ideas and resources on any topic related to Farm to School.
-Instructions for joining this listserv are here.
+See the instructions for joining this listserv.

 - newfarmtrainerSE – Connects those who provide training and/or technical assistance to new and beginning farmers in North Carolina and across the southeast US.
-Sign up here.
+Sign up.

 - pasturedpoultry – A listserv for producers and others interested in pastured poultry.
 To request addition to the list send your request to firstname.lastname@example.org.